-The competition then moves onto a Round of 16 (Aug.
-5-8), quarterfinals (Aug.
-11-12), and semifinals (Aug.
+The competition then moves on to a Round of 16 (Aug.
+5-8), followed by the quarterfinals (Aug.
+11-12) and semifinals (Aug.
 15-16).
-The match to determine third place will be Aug.
+The match to determine third place will be Friday, Aug.
 19, with the final set for Saturday, Aug.
-20. The tournament is being held across nine cities in Australia and New Zealand, with the final being held in the 83,500-person Stadium Australia in Sydney.
+20. The tournament is being held across nine cities in Australia and New Zealand, with the final to be staged at the 83,500-seat Stadium Australia in Sydney.

-The competition to decide the final three final entrants to the 2023 Women’s World Cup is set for Feb.
+The competition to decide the final three final entrants to the 2023 Women’s World Cup was held Feb.
 18-23, with 10 teams from six confederations participating in the play-in tournament.
-World Cup co-host New Zealand will host the contest at two of the World Cup venues, Waikato Stadium in Hamilton and North Harbour Stadium in Auckland.
+Portugal, Haiti and Panama won their respective groups to secure their spots, and World Cup co-host New Zealand hosted the contests at two of the World Cup venues, Waikato Stadium in Hamilton and North Harbour Stadium in Auckland.

-The 10 teams that narrowly missed out on qualification via their confederations’ qualifying tournaments make up the intercontinental playoff field for one last chance at a World Cup berth:
+Ten teams that narrowly missed out on qualification via their confederations’ qualifying tournaments made up the intercontinental playoff field:

 - AFC (Asia): Chinese Taipei, Thailand